Islandora/migrate_islandora_csv/TUTORIAL.md

 ### Anatomy of a Migration

 It seems like a lot to take in at first, but there's a pattern to Drupal migrations.
-They always contain three key sections: `source`, `process`, and `destination`.
+They always contain core identification information and three key sections: `source`, `process`, and `destination`.
 And these sections correspond exactly to Extract, Transform, and Load.

+#### Identification

+The first section of a migration contains metadata for Drupal about the migration itself.
+The `id` parameter is the machine name of this migration, and must not conflict with existing migrations. *Note: use alphanumeric characters and underscores.
+Hyphens (-) will cause the migration to fail.* The `label` is a human-readable string to identify this migration, and the `migration_group` is where this migration will be grouped in the GUI.

 #### Source